-Thanks for visiting my online photographic portfolio.
-I live in Edinburgh, the beautiful capital city of Scotland.
-Sometimes I make photographs in the Pentland hills which lie just south of the city.
-The Highlands to the north are another favourite area for making photographs.
-The various galleries for these and other subjects can be found in the Portfolio section of the website.
+Thanks for visiting my tiny corner of the internet.
+I live in Edinburgh, the surprisingly sunny capital city of Scotland.
+Sometimes I run and make photographs in the Pentland hills, which lie just south of the city.
+When I can, I go north to the Highlands and Islands.

-Most of the photographs in the Portfolios are available as high quality prints.
-A selection of such prints are frequently on display at the Swanston Clubhouse, at the foot of the Pentland hills.
-If you’re interested, please get in touch.
+Many of the photographs in the Portfolios are available as high quality prints.
+I now print these at home on a modern pigment printer (Epson 3880), which delivers really beautiful results (technically, at least!).
+A small selection of such prints has been on intermittent display over the years at the Swanston Clubhouse, at the foot of the Pentland hills.
+If you’re interested, drop me a message.

-In case you want to buy me a gift I like single malt Scotch whisky (Clynelish is good).
-I keep a (very infrequently updated these days) blog, mostly about fly fishing, over at Tamanawis.
+I used to write blog about fly fishing, over at Tamanawis.
+Then I got a job and upgraded my family.
+I sometimes miss those simpler, more selfish days, but of course life moves on.
 The word Tamanawis is the name of a fictional river in the book The River Why by David James Duncan.